Non-Truthful Position Auctions Are More Robust to Misspecification: Incomplete Information

 \subsection{The General Case}

-We proceed to show that the \aGFP mechanism is superior in general to the \aVCG mechanism in preserving the truthful VCG outcome.
-The following result establishes a weak superiority for any number of positions and agents, and arbitrary symmetric valuation distributions.
-Examples in which only the \aGFP mechanism preserves the truthful VCG outcome are straightforward to construct, and indeed we have already done so for a specific setting. \begin{theorem} Let $\alpha,\beta\in\R_{\ge}^n$.
+Superiority of the non-truthful mechanism in preserving an efficient equilibrium again holds in general.
+We proceed to establish a weak superiority for any number of positions and bidders and arbitrary symmetric valuation distributions, and note that examples showing a strict separation are straightforward to construct and have indeed been given for a specific setting. \begin{theorem} Let $\alpha,\beta\in\R_{\ge}^k$.
 Let $v\in\R^n$, with components drawn independently from a continuous distribution with bounded support.
-Assume that $n>k$.
-Then the \aGFP mechanism obtains the truthful VCG outcome in a Bayes-Nash equilibrium for valuations given by~$\beta$ and~$v$ whenever the \aVCG mechanism does. \end{theorem} To obtain this general result we will follow the same basic strategy as in the special case, but will have to overcome two major difficulties on the way.
+Then the \aGFP mechanism possesses an efficient Bayes-Nash equilibrium for valuations given by~$\beta$ and~$v$ whenever the \aVCG mechanism does. \end{theorem} To obtain this general result we will follow the same basic strategy as in the special case, but will have to overcome two major difficulties on the way.

 The first difficulty concerns the equilibrium bidding function for the \aVCG mechanism.
 Whereas deriving a bidding function for the \aGFP mechanism remains relatively straightforward even for an arbitrary number of positions and arbitrary valuation distributions, the situation becomes significantly more complex for the \aVCG mechanism due to the dependence of its payment rule on the bids for all lower positions.
 Specifically, when equating the two expressions for the expected payment in equilibrium, \eqref{eq:ex-eff} and \eqref{eq:ex-vcg} in the special case, and taking derivatives on both sides, the integrand in the latter no longer depends only on~$t$, the variable of integration.
-Instead, the conditional densities of the values of agents assigned lower positions introduce a dependence on~$v$.
+Instead, the conditional densities of the values of bidders assigned lower positions introduce a dependence on~$v$.
 When taking the derivative one would expect to obtain a differential equation, and a closed form solution to this differential equation would be required to continue with the rest of the argument.
 We take a different route and use a rather surprising combinatorial equivalence to obtain an alternative expression for the expected payment that only depends on~$t$.